sama1mansn/greenfield-docs/docs/release-notes/roadmap.md

 ## Upcoming

-### Hulunbeier Upgrade

-The Hulunbeier hardfork introduces two significant features in this upgrade.
-1. Cross-chain permission module: With this new feature, users can now grant permissions from the BSC/opBNB side.
-This enhancement provides greater programmability and flexibility.
-For more details, please refer to [here](https://github.com/bnb-chain/BEPs/pull/334).
-2. Support the exit of SP: With this new feature, SPs on Greenfield can now exit without any restrictions.
-For more details, please refer to [here](https://github.com/bnb-chain/BEPs/pull/338).

 ### Ural Upgrade
 The Ural hardfork introduces one significant feature in this upgrade.
 1. Support bucket migration: With this new feature, users can migrate their bucket to another storage provider(SP) as the primary SP if they are not satisfied with the current service provided.

+### Pawnee Upgrade
+The Pawnee hardfork will introduce several enhance features in this upgrade.
+1. Support atomic object update: To update an object currently, the process involves deleting the existing object on the chain and then creating a new object with the same name.
+This feature enables users to directly modify the content of objects.
+For further information, please refer to [BEP346](https://github.com/bnb-chain/BEPs/pull/346).
+2. Support delete object in created status: Currently, objects in the 'created' state can only be deleted through a 'cancel create' transaction.
+This feature enables users to send deletion transactions for objects in any state.

 ## Long Term